patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 ### Implement the forward pass

 Having managed to correctly load the pretrained weights into the 🤗Transformers implementation, you should now make sure that the forward pass is correctly implemented.
 In *Get familiar with the original repository.*, you have already created a script that runs a forward pass of the model using the original repository.
 Now you should write an analogous script using the 🤗Transformers implementation instead of the original one.
 It should look as follows:

-[Here the model name might have to be adapted, *e.g.* maby [name of model]ForConditionalGeneration instead of [name of model]Model]
+[Here the model name might have to be adapted, *e.g.* maybe [name of model]ForConditionalGeneration instead of [name of model]Model]

 ```python
 model = [name of model]Model.from_pretrained(/path/to/converted/checkpoint/folder)